 In a blog post titled “Why Do We Write?
 A New Year’s Exploration,” I quick-list a dozen reasons I write and help others write (and in the post, I invite you to explore your reasons for writing, too!).
 While I somehow forgot to include “preserving memories” on that list, doing so is one of the wonderful gifts writing gives to us.

 I’m not alone in thinking this.
 Natalie Goldberg says writers live twice: first in their immediate experiences and second in writing about them.
 Of course, if we have photos of our experiences, we have the opportunity to home in on details we might have forgotten otherwise.
 And vice versa: When we write from photographs of our lives, we tend to discover what’s hidden beneath a photo’s surface.

-There’s even a sub-genre dedicated to writing from our pictured memories, the snapshot memoir (also known as flash memoir).
-In this form, we may be writing from actual images—on our phones or in our photo albums—or from indelible snapshots in our mind’s eye.
-Either way, though flash memoir is different from flash fiction—because we focus on our own lives rather than on the created lives of imagined others—many of the rules of flash fiction apply to this super-short memoir form, too.
+A sub-genre dedicated to writing from our pictured memories, in the snapshot memoir (also known as flash memoir), we may be writing from actual images—on our phones or in our photo albums—or from indelible snapshots in our mind’s eye.
+Either way, though flash memoir is different from flash fiction—because we focus on our own lives rather than on the created lives of imagined others—many of the rules of flash fiction apply to this super-short snapshot memoir form, too.

 Setting aside just ten minutes with pen in hand and a photo in front of you, travel back to the moment the snapshot has captured in its frame.
 Allow yourself to enter the picture.
 Look around carefully.
 Now, peek outside the frame to your memory of the wider context.
 What’s going on to the left of the image?
 To the right?
 Who’s taking the photo?
 Why?